Exclusive: Exxon agrees $4 billion sale of Norway oil and gas assets - sources

 Shares in Exxon, the world’s biggest publicly traded oil company, rose 1.7% to a session high in New York after Reuters reported a sale had been agreed.

-The three sources said that Exxon had closed the sale process in recent days with one buyer after agreeing on the terms of a sale.
+The three sources told Reuters that Exxon had closed the sale process in recent days with one buyer after agreeing on the terms of a sale.

 Exxon hired investment bank Jefferies to run the sale process, banking sources told Reuters last month.